Calibrating baryonic feedback with weak lensing and fast radio bursts: FRB redshifts

-\review{Here we investigate the influence of an unknown mean redshift of the FRB sample and its redshift distribution $n_\mathrm{FRB}$.
-To this end, we shift the mean by an arbitrary number, $\delta z$, and marginalise these new free parameters.
+We run $100$ simulations and show the result in \Cref{fig:autocalib_part1}.
+Purple dots show the case that was discussed in the main part of the paper: redshifts are known, and only the host noise component is added (note that the field variance part in \Cref{eq:dispersion_measure_angular_power_spectrum_observed} is naturally taken care of in the realisations).
+The total SNR of the individual measurement from the 100 realisations is 68, as we would expect from \Cref{fig:snr_function}.
+As red crosses, we show the case where the redshifts are unknown.
+This substantially increases the uncertainties and reduces the overall SNR to 20.
+Note that the overall signal is always recovered because the estimator is insensitive to white noise.
+However, this adds to the uncertainties.

+Lastly, we consider the following case: given an initial guess for the redshift distribution of the FRBs by means of \Cref{eq:est_redshift}, i.e. for each FRB there is a redshift estimate $\hat{z}$ and from this redshift estimate we can estimate the corresponding redshift distribution $n_{\hat{z}}(\hat{z})$.
+This redshift of each individual FRB will be extremely noisy, and the inferred distribution will also be subject to a lot of scatter.
+We model this residual noise by shifting the mean of the redshift distribution by some value $\delta z$, which is known to be sufficient for integrated effects such as cosmic shear or the DM \citep{2024MNRAS.530.4412R}:

+For each realisation, we draw a random value of $\delta z\sim U(-1,1)$ and recalculate $C^\mathcal{DD}_\ell$.
+This introduces additional noise into the simulations, which is shown as the black triangles in \Cref{fig:autocalib_part1}.
+Again, the additional noise significantly increases the error bars.
+The overall SNR in this case is 2.
+To summarise, both unknown redshifts and $\delta z$ introduce significant noise in the catalogue, which masks the cosmological signal, whose amplitude we can only measure at $5\sigma$ or $2\sigma$ significance, respectively.

+Although the situation is not identical, this suggests that we can mimic the unknown redshifts of the FRBs by introducing the $\delta z$ parameter and marginalising over it in the analysis.
 The result is shown in \Cref{fig:redshiftshift} where the case with known redshifts is shown in black and with an unknown mean of the distribution in dashed (red).
-Clearly, the influence of the marginalisation of the shift is minimal.
+Clearly, the influence of the shift's marginalisation is minimal.
 The reason for this is that the redshift distribution can be self-calibrated very well because of the overlap with a calibrated redshift distribution of the cosmic shear sample.
-Although this is a very simplified analysis, it shows that it is in principle possible to use a good fraction of FRBs without host identification for cross-correlation studies, as presented in this work.
-Another reason why the influence of the unknown redshifts is small is that the effect investigated here has a complicated redshift and scale dependence, so the model can tell these two effects apart.}
+Although this analysis is highly simplified, it shows that, in principle, a substantial fraction of FRBs can be used to host identification for cross-correlation studies, as presented in this work.
+Another reason the influence of the unknown redshifts is small is that the effect investigated here has a complicated redshift and scale dependence, which allows us to distinguish between them.